paulflang/SBML2Julia/docs/python_api.rst

 Specifying an optimization problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 DisFit uses the PEtab format for specifying biological parameter estimation problems.
 PEtab is built around SBML and based on tab-separated values (TSV) files.
-Please visit the PEtab docs and have a look at the PEtab examples for detailed instructions on how to specify an optimization problem in PEtab.
+Please visit the `PEtab documentation <https://petab.readthedocs.io/en/stable/documentation_data_format.html>`_ and have a look at the `PEtab examples <https://github.com/PEtab-dev/petab_test_suite/tree/master/cases>`_ for detailed instructions on how to specify an optimization problem in PEtab.

 DisFit also contains the following optimization hyperparameters: